 The Genesis Basecamp is a folding two-burner that's surprisingly lightweight and small dimensioned.
-Its design is sure to please anyone needing to be savvy with their space, whether that means the back of a car or the kitchenette of a sweet van (#vanlife anyone?).
+Its design is sure to please anyone needing to be savvy with their space, whether that means the back of a car or the kitchenette of a sweet #vanlife van.
 Add to that its ability to cook high or low like a pro, and it's no wonder this stove nabbed one of our prestigious Top Pick Awards.

 The Basecamp is a stellar way to cook like a pro while optimizing space and keeping weight to a minimum.

 Time to Boil

 The Basecamp landed just about in the middle of the pack for this category — adequate, but not the best.

 With a time of 4.5 minutes in our main boil test, this stove falls right in line with all the other stoves of the same BTUs — a 10,000 BTU burner can only do so much.
-For those that require boiled water super fast, it's never a bad idea to have a supplemental Jetboil along for the ride anyway.
-And with the presence of a Jetlink port on this stove, you can run it all off one canister of fuel if you so desire (and purchase the necessary accessories).
+For those that require boiled water super fast, it's never a bad idea to have a supplemental backpacking stove like a Jetboil along for the ride anyway.
+And with the presence of a Jetlink port on this stove, you can run it all off one canister of fuel (though you will have to buy additional accessories to do so).

 While the Basecamp wasn't the fastest boiler, it got the job done as well as any model with similar BTUs.

 This is the only metric where we find the Basecamp to be mildly mediocre — though not by much.
 Cooking isn't impeded, it just doesn't quite measure up to other models in our review.